samarthNV/URL_Shortener/README.md

 ## Brief Description

 This project is based on C++ language.
 It is a menu-driven program used to shorten a URL taken as input from the user.
 OOPs concept used to implement Map from scratch.
-It contains only one file
+It contains following files

 - URL_Shortener.cpp : Contains the source code.
 - URL_Shortener.exe : Execution file